-Since I mentioned that you can cut fabric with the Spellbinders Grand Calibur, during a recent show on Create and Craft TV, I have had a lot of questions about how to do it so I thought that I’d try out a few different types of materials and report my findings.
+Since I mentioned that you can cut fabric with the Spellbinders Grand Calibur, I have had a lot of questions about how to do it so I thought that I’d try out a few different types of materials and report my findings.

 So, now that I’ve tried out a few paper projects, I thought that I’d return to fabric and see what this little machine could do.